A Beginners Guide to Photovoice Research

 In summary, photovoice is a powerful research methodology with a focus on ‘the visual’.
 It is a creative and collaborative way of conducting rich qualitative research.
 In addition, Photovoice research encourages participants to reflect, providing contextual insights into their thoughts and feelings as a result of the photographic evidence resulting from this research methodology.

-Digital ethnography helps those running photovoice research projects to do so more efficiently.
+The Indeemo platform helps those running photovoice research projects to do so more efficiently, be that as part of a diary study or other methodology.
 On the one hand, it enables researchers to gain additional insights through the principles of remote ethnographic research.
 It leverages the power of mobile technology and smartphones, and can work in tandem with Photovoice research.